Questions and Answers about Stormwater

 Is the stormwater fee affected by the amount of rain?

-Does the money I pay for water service fund stormwater needs?
+Does the money collected for water service fund stormwater needs?

-No. The stormwater utility was created to be a stand-alone, self-sufficient utility.
-Stormwater system management, maintenance and improvements are funded by stormwater fees.
+No. The stormwater utility is a stand-alone, self-sufficient utility.
 Water and wastewater revenue, which is accounted for separately, is not used to fund stormwater needs.

-Shouldn’t stormwater improvements be financed through bonds to ensure funds are spent for their intended purposes?
+Should stormwater improvements be financed through bonds to ensure that funds are spent for their intended purposes?

 All stormwater fees are used to improve and maintain the stormwater system; however, some projects will be financed from outside sources such as bonds.